Alec Bradley: Alec & Bradley

 When Alan's oldest son Alec was through college and of age he began working full time for the company learning the ropes.
 Years later his brother Bradley would complete his college education and join him in the office full time as well.
 In 2018 the brothers announced they would begin blending cigars under the moniker "Alec & Bradley" as a spinoff from the company.
 The cigar marking their foray into the marketplace was titled "Blind Faith" and the entire project was done under their supervision and expenses.
 It was at first a limited product line and later became a core product in their portfolio.
 The following year they blended a collaboration with E.P.
 Carillo entitled "Gatekeeper." and returned to blending on their own with "Kintsugi" shipping in December 2020.

 Though the Alec & Bradley lines are marketed and distributed by Alec Bradley they have often been noted as having a much different style of blending and branding that the portfolio of Alec Bradley.
 In addition the taking a different approach to blending and branding the sons have both contributed new ideas to the company.
 In early 2020, Alec Rubin announced the release of a project he has worked on with a handful of the company's Territory Managers.
 This project involved giving them creative control on a regional exclusive to be released in their own territories.

 Controversy

-In February 2014, the Ancient Order of Hibernians, the largest Irish organization in the U.S., protested the Alec Bradley product "Filthy Hooligan" a green cigar for sale leading up to St. Patrick's Day.
+In February 2014, the Ancient Order of Hibernians, the largest Irish organization in the U.S., protested the Alec Bradley product "Filthy Hooligan" which was a green cigar for sale leading up to St. Patrick's Day.

+Sale of the Company

+In February of 2023 it was announced that Scandinavian Tobacco Group would announce its agreement to acquire Alec Bradley Cigar Distributors for $72.5 million dollars.
+It now resides under their Forged Cigar Company sales portfolio.